-We have done a lot on the League today.
-We’ve been planning to do this for like a month.
+We have done a lot on the League today and we have been planning this for a month.
 There’s been a lot of behind the scenes work — for instance, contacting broadcasters.
-So we contacted the game developers today.
-We sent through a proposal on Twitter just to get their attention.
+Today we finally contacted the game developers and sent through a proposal on Twitter just to get their attention.

 All we are really asking from them is crystal funding to give lower-tier teams an incentive to play in the League.
 There is a currency in the game you can use to purchase skins and in-game items called crystals.
 I think it’s something like $5 for 200 crystals and you can penetrate loot boxes and buy the skins with that.

 - In How to Build an Org we reveal our daily progress creating an esports organisation and launching a competitive league.

 We also want to make it possible for the lower-tier teams to get the chance to play against some higher-tier teams who are playing for money in the league.

 Registrations opened up a day ago, and in 24 hours we’ve got eight teams signed up already.
 That is more teams than any of the previous leagues that have been running in Oceania for the past 12 months.
 So that’s good.
 It’s also the first time Oceanic Paladins has seen a prize pool in 16 months.
 So we have $500 for that.
 Limbonauts has also invested a little bit because we seek to earn a little bit from this league through sponsorship deals as the viewership numbers increase.
 That’s why we are doing it.